larr97/portfolio-project/documents/RAD.md

 - The portfolio will focus on presenting professional information, projects, and blog posts.
 - It will not include features like advanced analytics, e-commerce capabilities, or integration with external APIs (unless specified in future requirements).

 **Intended Audience**:

 - Potential employers seeking to evaluate the developer’s skills and experience.
-- Collaborators and peers in the web development community interested in projects and technical insights.
+- Collaborators and peers in the Software Engineer community interested in projects and technical insights.
-- Clients looking for web development services and expertise.
+- Clients looking for Software Engineer services and expertise.

 #### 1.3 Objectives and Success Criteria of the Project